tayapro/gerbet-and-co/README.md

     docker-compose up -d
     ```

-Then visit `https://woofspot.<YOUR_DOMAIN>` to verify it's working.
+Then visit `https://gerbet-and-co.<YOUR_DOMAIN>` to verify it's working.

 #### File Structure

-The project directory on the VPS should look like this:
+The root directory on the VPS should look like this:

     ```
     root@vps:~# tree